TomPace101/nanopore_diffusion/notes.md

 The code documentation needs class/object diagrams to illustrate the relationships.
 It's also sufficiently complicated that there probably does need to be a step-by-step tutorial of some kind.

+Individual items to add:
+- The One Abstraction (at the user level)
+- Data locators
+- Customization: my own request type, in my own module, in my own source folder
+- The abstract Request class (at the developer level), if it's never made concrete.

 We need to reconsider this whole approach to the document.
 The various goals are: